AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

  - convergence (the ideal result is located, but the swarm doesnt converge on it)
     - this means the velocity magnitude needs to be decreasing over time => not staying constant / or getting clamped
     - Velocity is initialized with a significant amplitude which should decrease over time since INERTIA < 1
+    - cognitive Velocity: Distance to of current position to pBest
+    - social Velocity: Distance to of current position to gBest (or the other pBests)

  - Is a good result located ?
 Can it be found ?
+ - Are pBest and gBest remaining constant ? is exploration even working ?
  - Trade-off between exploration and convergence
  - The swarm converged on bad solution / local maximum
  - Is low inertia / velocity holding the swarm back from exploring more solutions faster ?